 The Columbia Icefields Parkway Tour

-Our Columbia Icefields Parkway Tours are small group sizes and more intimate.
+Our Columbia Icefields Parkway Tours have smaller group sizes and are more intimate.
 Our vehicle sizes allow for more flexibility and stops along the way, including an alpine picnic lunch.
-See and learn more through this interactive and fun tour.
+See more and learn more through this fun and interactive tour.

 A full day sightseeing tour that travels through a landscape carved by glaciers and opened by pioneers.
 The Columbia Icefields Parkway tour begins with a stop at world famous Lake Louise.
 It then continues along the Icefields Parkway which is rated as one of the most scenic highways in the world.
 Marvel at glaciers remaining from the last ice age while you hear stories of early explorers who opened the valleys.
-Enjoy an alpine picnic before visiting the Athabasca Glacier and Columbia Icefields Centre.
-Join an Ice Explorer! ($54.95 value INCLUDED in tour cost) and travel onto the glacier or explore the interpretive centre and surroundings.
+Enjoy an alpine picnic before visiting the Athabasca Glacier and Columbia Icefields Centre, where you will board the Snow Coach to take you right on to the glacier, where you're allowed to safely walk on the ice ($54.95 value INCLUDED in tour cost).

 Itinerary and highlights: